andrewmkrug/GS/md/step_1.md

 +++

-# What questions do you ask when starting a new project?
+# How do you define the test strategy?

 +++